 Don't borrow from your 401K or a home equity line to pay off your credit card debts.
 You may be triggering unnecessary tax expenses, or risking losing your home.

 Don't increase your overtime hours to try to pay off your debts.
 Increasing your pay may disqualify you for chapter 7 relief.
-It may also affect what you pay back in a chapter 13.
-Talk to an attorney to learn more.
+It may also affect what you pay back in a Chapter 13 bankruptcy.
+Talk to our Oakland bankruptcy attorneys to learn more.

 Don't negotiate debt reduction with your credit cards.
 Debt reduction may trigger tax consequences.
 Talk to an attorney before engaging in debt reduction.